David Monson (North Dakota politician)

 David C. Monson (born July 30, 1950) is an American politician in the state of North Dakota.
-He is a member of the North Dakota House of Representatives, representing the 10th district.
-A Republican, he was first elected in 1992.
+He is a member of the North Dakota House of Representatives, representing the 19th district.
+A Republican, he was first elected in 1992 to represent the 10th district, though now he serves the 19th district with Karen Anderson.
 An alumnus of North Dakota State University, he is a farmer.
-He is also a former Director of the Osnabrock School Board, Assistant Majority Leader of the House of Representatives, and Speaker of the House of Representatives.
+He is also a former director of the Osnabrock School Board, Assistant Majority Leader of the House of Representatives, and Speaker of the House of Representatives.